 Covent Garden

-Once a fruit and veg wholesalers the grand market building and piazza is now part of a glamorous zone of desirable shops, plus market stalls, street performers and plenty of places to eat.
+Once a fruit and veg wholesalers, this grand market building and piazza is now part of a glamorous zone of desirable shops.
+And it’s all mixed in with market stalls, street performers and plenty of places to eat.
+It’s a great place to browse and check out the cafes and coffee shops.

 Destination shopping at Harrods and Westfield